-Aetna modified CPB 0712 covering ziconotide (Prialt) intrathecal infusion, effective November 27, 2025.
-Here's what billing teams need to act on now.
+Aetna modified CPB 0712 for ziconotide (Prialt) intrathecal infusion, effective November 27, 2025.
+Here's what billing teams need to know before submitting claims under J2278.

 Quick-Reference Table